nextgis/docs_ngmobile/source/tracks.rst

 Record tracks in GPX format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+For each point of the track, the following information is recorded: date, time, speed (km/h), height (m), course (bearing i.e. the horizontal direction of travel of this device in the range between 0 and 360 counting clockwise from the North), number of satellites and HDOP.

 1. To start recording a track press "Start new track" button in the Contextual menu on the Main screen (item 5 in :numref:`ngmobile_main_activity_pic_1`).